 Heading out of town the other side, Tseng called us to a cliff side which overlooked a factory just outside of town.
 It seemed Genesis’ forces were using the factory as a base, and Tseng ordered us to “attack from above” rather than approach through the front doors like an idiot.
 You know, like in the last mission.
 And every other mission in the game.
-Around this point in the game, we received a company-wide email from Lazard, talking vaguely about an “unspeakably tragic incident” (presumably the defections at large) and babbling somewhat incomprehensibly about biological and non-biological ties leading to “ill-blood” and trying to focus on risk prevention in the future.
+Tseng may be a trifle bit better at the whole “tactics” thing than Zack, I think.
+Around this point in the game, we received a company-wide email from Lazard, talking vaguely about an “unspeakably tragic incident” (presumably the defections at large) and babbling somewhat incomprehensibly about biological and non-biological ties leading to “ill-blood,” and trying to focus on risk prevention in the future.

 Arriving at the cliff side, we found Tseng waiting for us, and he explained what he had found in the graves: Genesis had killed his own parents.
 He also explained that Sephiroth had hand-picked Zack to complete the mission, but also that he had refused the mission mainly so that he wouldn’t have to fight his friend, Genesis.
-It seems all three of these SOLDIERs 1st class central to our plot were good buddies by the time Genesis disappeared.
-In return for this information, Zack reported that he hadn’t found Angeal… subtly scrubbing out the fact that he had encountered Angeal’s mother.
+It seems all three of these SOLDIERs 1st class central to our plot were good buddies before Genesis disappeared.
+In return for this information, Zack reported that he hadn’t found Angeal… subtly scrubbing out the fact that he had encountered Angeal’s mother so that Tseng wouldn’t know about it.
 Zack also urged Tseng to let him talk to Angeal, should they encounter him, in hopes that he could talk Angeal back to their side.

 After having broken into the factory, we discovered that the factory was being used to make the Genesis Copies.
-It’s not clear if the factory was used to make every Genesis Copy encountered across the entire game, because that honestly would be a little excessive… but if not here, where did he do it?
+It’s not clear if the factory was used to make every Genesis Copy encountered across the entire game, and I doubt it was because that would be a little excessive… but if not here, then where did he do it?
 Tseng later explains that he discovered his subordinates sent to spy on the village had been killed around a month ago, which somehow implies that Genesis not only did all his cloning in about a month, but somehow made all the actual good clones first so that only shitty ones were left to defend the factory today?

 In any event, Tseng passive-aggressively suggested that Zack rescue Angeal’s mother, revealing that he suspected that Zack had lied about her by omission.
 Nice try, Zack, but you’re dealing with a professional liar here.
 Unfortunately, we were cut off from our rescue by a rogue mini-game, and a pretty goofy one.
 The level of nonsense involved in this minigame is probably the thickest it ever is in this game.
-It’s pretty rare to look at a part of a game and say “It can’t get any worse than this,” but lemme tell you, this minigame fucking nailed it.
+It’s pretty rare to look at a sliver of a game and say “It can’t get any worse than this” on your first encounter, but lemme tell you, this minigame fucking nailed it.

 Essentially, some of Genesis’ troops began to fire missiles at the town.
-Okay, first off: if it weren’t for Zack trying to save Angeal’s mother, the idea Genesis bombarding the town when Shinra is about to flatten the whole place from the sky six seconds later would be laughable, and the fact that you’re trying to rescue Angeal’s mother only calms me down a little, meaning I’m likely to start laughing at the very next sign of wackiness.
-And wouldn’t you know: that happened before Genesis even started bombardment: namely, Tseng has to call Zack on the phone so they can have a casual conversation and tutorial over the phone before the rockets come streaking past.
+Okay, first off: if it weren’t for Zack trying to save Angeal’s mother, the idea Genesis bombarding the town when Shinra is about to flatten the whole place from the sky thirty seconds later would be laughable, and the fact that you’re trying to rescue Angeal’s mother only improves the situation a little, meaning I’m likely to start laughing at the very next sign of wackiness.
+And wouldn’t you know, here’s the wackiness: Tseng has to call Zack on the phone so they can have a casual conversation and tutorial over the phone before the rockets come streaking past.
 Next, all the bombardment comes directly past Zack, which means they’re firing from very far away, in a very particular direction.
 Also, I’m certain the path they’re shooting down snakes towards town instead of being a straight shot.
-Oh. and town is surrounded by video game canyon walls they could be shooting from.
+Oh. and town is surrounded by video game canyon walls they could have been shooting from.

 In any event, we come to the actual mechanics of the minigame: Zack is going to slash the missiles in half in mid-air with his sword.
 And not only is he going to do it, but Tseng orders him to do it as though missile slashing was established company policy.
 I can’t decide if I love or hate this sequence, it’s perfect nonsense.

 Your results in the game determine an unusual prize: it gives you more time in the next minigame!
-This makes it harder for you to want to reset the sequence if you do only moderately well, because who wants to replay multiple minigames just to maybe get better results (this sequence is heavily reminiscent of Kingdom Hearts 2’s Struggle tournament, for similar reasons)?
+This makes it harder for you to want to reset the sequence if you do only moderately well, because who wants to replay multiple minigames just to maybe get better results (this sequence is heavily reminiscent of a mechanic from Kingdom Hearts 2’s storyline “Struggle” tournament, come to think of it)?
 In this second “minigame,” Zack has to hurry to reach Angeal’s mother before the Shinra airstrike, but he can also visit a number of marked spots on the road to and inside the village, each of which hides an item.
-Infuriatingly, each of these marked spots was only collectible if you examined them earlier in the chapter, which was something that Kyle and I had given up on after the first or second attempt, because the wretched things all produce the same aimless text box and we didn’t think we were accomplishing anything!
+But there’s an infuriating footnote: each of these marked spots was only collectible if you examined them earlier in the chapter, which was something that Kyle and I had given up on after the first or second hotspot, because the wretched things all produce the same aimless text box and we didn’t think we were accomplishing anything!
 This meant that we were “rewarded” with nothing at all!
 Okay, I made up my mind, I’m angry at this game again.

-(By the way, we never get an explanation for why Genesis ordered the city bombarded if there were reasons he wasn’t “able” to kill Gillian.
+(By the way, we never get an explanation for why Genesis ordered the city bombarded if there were reasons he outright “could not” kill Angeal’s mother.
 That remains a plot hole.)

 As Angeal walked off, Genesis childishly tripped Zack and then began to quote LOVELESS, which prompted Zack to shout at him to shut up.
 This was truly hilarious to Kyle at the time, and looking back at it now, it is to me too, since Genesis will spend the entire game quoting this damned play and Zack is the only one to ever tell him to shut his mouth about it.
 If only for a few short moments, Zack is truly the voice of the audience.
 Genesis remarked that he was disappointed that Sephiroth hadn’t come to take him out, and he decided to leave a Summon to deal with Zack instead of killing him, implying that he was the one who Summoned Ifrit earlier.
 At the time, I was going to chastise Genesis for doing the usual cliché “walk away and leave the minions to deal with it,” but as it happens, he Summons nothing short of Bahamut, so maybe he can be excused.